anio-sh/.github/profile/README.md

 ---

-# ℹ About repository names
+# ⓘ About repository names

 - Repositories starting with `jsdev-` are tools to be used for javascript module development.
 - Repositories starting with `nodejs-` are libraries or command line tools targeting [nodejs](https://nodejs.org/en).